iavofficial/IAVFrontendFramework/README.md

 If you want to initialize i18next your own way (for example to specify an interpolation function) you can define an initialization function and pass it to the *DisaPage* component by using the *initI18Next* property.
 If the user hasn't accepted cookies, i18next will be initialized by the framework regardless whether this property is specified or not.
 In case the *initI18Next* property is specified the function will be executed when the user accepts cookies.

 You may want to use another internationalization library or use own implementations.
 The Disa-Framework introduces the concept of *LanguageProviders*.
 The default language provider comes with the framework and uses i18next.
 You can specify your own *LanguageProvider*.
-This LanguageProvider has to use the *LanguageContext* (has to render LanguageContext.Provider) from *"@...scope.../disa-framework/language"* and pass certain properties (futher information [here](https://gitlab.iavgroup.local/td-d/educationlab/disa-frontend-framework/disa-framework/-/wikis/More-information-about-Languageprovider)).
+This LanguageProvider has to use the *LanguageContext* (has to render LanguageContext.Provider) from *@...scope.../disa-framework/language* and pass certain properties (futher information [here](https://gitlab.iavgroup.local/td-d/educationlab/disa-frontend-framework/disa-framework/-/wikis/More-information-about-Languageprovider)).
 The framework detects that LanguageContext.Provider was rendered and skips the default initialization.

 You can find more information about I18next [here](https://react.i18next.com/).

 ### Ensure a valid authentication when accessing protected resources
 To access protected resources you have to ensure that the user is currently authenticated.
 For this purpose every login provider has to implement the execIfAuthed method.
 This method takes a function and tries to execute it.
 If it fails the method may refresh the session / token and retry the passed function (so does the AWSLoginProvider).
 The passed function has to return a JavaScript Promise.
 The execIfAuthed method also returns a Promise.\
-The AWSLoginProvider tries to refresh the access token and retries your method if your method throws an error including the attribute code with it's value being "NotAuthedError".
+The AWSLoginProvider tries to refresh the access token and retries your method if your method throws an error including the attribute code with it's value being *NotAuthedError*.

 # Disa Framework (devnotes)